BatGap Logo

 David: Yeah, somebody making up some appearance.
 Because on some levels, they’re basically made of mind stuff, right?
 So they can appear however… that’s the part of the personalization thing I was talking about.
 They can appear however they wish to, and also your own expectations will tend to influence that.

 Angels are a good example.
-I mean, you see depictions of angels, they’re almost always kind of like flowing robes, and big wings and stuff like that.
+I mean, you see depictions of angels, and they’re almost always kind of like flowing robes, big wings, and stuff like that.
 But if you think about it, why would a subtle being need wings?
 Physical wings, or whatever.

 Rick: Is there any air there that you need to…

 David: Yeah, exactly.
 There’s nothing wrong with experiencing it that way.
 It’s just useful to be aware that that dynamic is going on, so you’re not confused by the appearance.
 It’s what’s behind that that’s more important.
-The feeling value, that’s where you want to look, because it’s the feeling value that will tell you whether something is divine or less.
-Not worth your attention.
+The feeling value, that’s where you want to look, because it’s the feeling value that will tell you whether something is divine or less worth your attention.
 So, how they feel.

-Rick: All more or less in the same dimension, just like bubbles in ginger ale.
+Rick: All more or less in the same dimension, just like bubbles in ginger ale?

-Rick: So it’s not like you’re saying that in the vastness of all existence or all space, there’s a universe here, and a universe here, and a universe here, like separate little… just the way galaxies are like that.
+Rick: So it’s not like you’re saying that in the vastness of all existence or all space, there’s a universe here, and a universe here, and a universe here, like separate little… just the way galaxies are like that?

 David: No, it’s like each universe has its own space.
 But that space is within a still larger space.